atk4/docs/overview.md

 Agile Toolkit is a PHP framework for development of Web Application.
-It is inspired by Mobile and Desktop frameworks, but the concept is used for building Native HTML applications.
+It uses concepts from Mobile and Desktop toolkits for building Native HTML applications.
 Agile Toolkit has a strong philosophy and is driven by the key 5 principles: Simple, Advanced, Composite, Inherited and Agile.

-In terms of features - Using Agile Toolkit will offer you a consistent HTML/CSS-based interface out of the box, objects for UI widgets, Data Modeling tools, support for relational and NoSQL data storages with minimum amount of coding.
+Using Agile Toolkit will give you a consistent HTML/CSS-based interface out of the box, objects for UI widgets, Data Modeling tools, AJAX/jQuery integration, support for relational, NoSQL and RESTful data source with **minimum amount of code**.

 Agile Toolkit is entirely driven by PHP language (except for templates) - no need to learn anything new.
 It has a very low entry barrier for beginners and is a great way to learn most popular web language - PHP.

-If you use Agile Toolkit for your project, it will also enforce consistent and readable code, making support and long-term projects highly cost-efficient.
+If you use Agile Toolkit for your project, it will also promote consistent and readable code, making support and long-term projects highly cost-efficient.
 When you introduce a new experienced developer to your existing project, he will be able to track down and understand structure of your project almost instantly and perform critical changes without danger of breaking the project.

+## Beyond PHP
+Most of PHP framework focus on just being a framework, while Agile Toolkit takes it a step forward.
+It offers you the whole environment where you create, publish and deploy your web apps.
+All the services can be used by either a student who just starts to learn Web Development or a large corporation.

+### AgileToolkit.org Services

 ![What is Agile Toolkit](overview/what-is/what-is.png)

-Agile Toolkit comes integrated with www.agiletoolkit.org to further help developers with basic tasks such as getting help, finding and installing add-ons, sharing code and publishing your project to your own free web hosting.
+Develop your project on your local computer and deploy it to the cloud with a single button-click.
+Agile Toolkit is the first web framework to come with intuitive and visual deployment mechanism.

+### Free as a "speech"

-Agile Toolkit framework is dual licensed - AGPL license permits use in personal and open-source projects.
-Additionally you receive free hosting for your project with no time limitation.
+Agile Toolkit framework is dual licensed - AGPL license gives you absolute freedom to use it free of charge within any project, as long as you offer the same freedom to the users of your software.

-For developers looking to develop closed-source projects and deploy those to their own private servers a paid subscription will be required for the duration of development comparable.
-This is comparable to the private repository service offered by github.com.
+For developers looking to develop closed-source projects and deploy those to their own private servers a paid subscription will be required for the duration of your development cycle.

 ## Comparing Agile Toolkit

+Agile Toolkit exists in a league of it's own.
+It is classified as a Web UI Framework, as it comes with it's own Web Interface, a modern CSS framework and a cloud service.

-### to Xcode / Cocoa for iOS from Apple
+### Agile Toolkit for Web is like Xcode for Mobile

 Agile Toolkit offers PHP developers a similar experience to Xcode by Apple for developing of iOS application.

 * Both are free to download and use
 * Both require to subscribe for commercial application deployment
 * Both offer sophisticated framework (Cocoa and Agile Toolkit PHP)
+* Both give you modern and fresh look
-* Both focus on providing you, developer, with great tools to help you develop
+* Both focus on providing you, developer, with best tools to help you develop
-* Both offer you full-stack solution
+* Both offer you a well-supported full-stack solution
-* Both allow you to use most of the advanced environment technologies with simple interface.

 ### to other Open-Source web frameworks

-Competing PHP framework offer you partial solution, require much higher knowledge, require you to write more code, offer no user interface, does not encourage you to write Open-Source projects, does not offer free app hosting, offer no community portal yet very expressive commercial support and are inherently designed to be "complex" or "slow" so that the company behind the framework could sell more commercial support / training or enterprise server solutions.
+A typical PHP framework offer you a narrow solution, require much higher knowledge, write more code, offer no user interface, does not encourage you to write Open-Source projects, does not offer free app hosting, offer no community portal yet very expressive commercial support and some even are designed to be "complex" or "slow" to drive additional commercial support or server-software sales.

+Agile Toolkit is here to start a web revolution.